contensis/docs-management-http/key-concepts/content-types.md

 ]
 ```

 After a content type has been saved with a component field, all of the component's fields are added to a nested fields collection within the component field on the content type.
-A components' fields are read only, and cannot be modified from the content type.
+A components' fields are read-only, and cannot be modified from the content type.